osss2046/proyectoWebMaven/README.md

 <br>
 <br>
 <br>
-CREATE DATABASE IF NOT EXISTS LibreriaGradiente;
+CREATE DATABASE IF NOT EXISTS proyectoportafolio;
-USE LibreriaGradiente;
+USE proyectoportafolio;

 CREATE TABLE IF NOT EXISTS Rol (
     id INT AUTO_INCREMENT PRIMARY KEY,